The Pearl of Lower Silesia

 While in Wroclaw take an excursion to nearby Swidnica to admire a UNESCO Site, the Church of Peace, the largest timber-framed religious building in Europe built in the former Silesia in the mid-17th century, amid the religious strife that followed the Peace of Westphalia.
 Constrained by the physical and political conditions, the Church of Peace bears testimony to the quest for religious freedom and is a rare expression of Lutheran ideology in an idiom generally associated with the Catholic Church.

-The Taste of Wine
+The Taste of Silesia Lowland

 Bolesławiec is not only one of the prettiest towns in Lower Silesia but also world famous for its time-honoured tradition of pottery making.
 Modern ceramic products from Boleslawiec, decorated using the stamp technique, are exported worldwide and constitute the symbol of the town.
 Here you can you can learn the history of stoneware, see how pots are made out of clay, and finally you can take up the challenge of making pottery yourself.
 During the tour we will visit a local stoneware factory Manufaktura that offers over 250 different products in over 150 patterns.